Free-agent running back Chris Carson agrees to return to Seahawks

 Carroll said after the season he hoped Carson would be back but said he knew it would take some work.

-“I do know Chris has got to — he’ll look out for himself,” Carroll said in his season-ending Zoom press conference.
+“I do know Chris has got to — he’ll look out for himself,” Carroll said in his season-ending Zoom news conference.
 “So he’s got to see what the situation is.
 We would love for him to be with us.
 He’s been a terrific part of our team, and hopefully we can keep that going.
 In my mind, I can’t imagine anything else happening.’’

 Ultimately it did and Seattle will return its leading rusher to a group that also includes 2018 first-round pick Rashaad Penny as well as recent draftees Travis Homer and DeeJay Dallas, as well as Alex Collins, who recently re-signed to a one-year deal after spending most of last year on the practice squad.